-August 1st marked the beginning of National Breastfeeding Month and World Breastfeeding Week, celebrating the importance of breastfeeding in the U.S. and around the world.
+August 1st marks the beginning of National Breastfeeding Month and World Breastfeeding Week, celebrating the importance of breastfeeding in the U.S. and around the world.
 All month 1,000 Days will be highlighting the amazing benefits of breastfeeding for both mom and baby.

 Breastfeeding gives baby the very best start to life — and the benefits reach far into the future.
 Numerous studies have shown that breastfeeding promotes healthy cognitive and social-emotional development.
 It also saves lives by helping to protect babies from infections, conditions such as sudden infant death syndrome (SIDS) and diseases like diarrhea and pneumonia.
 Breastfeeding even lowers a child’s risk of obesity and type 2 diabetes later in life.